seshnadathur/Revolver/README.md

    - healpy 1.9.0
    - pyfftw 0.10.3

-Earlier versions may lack some required functionality (especially numpy and scipy).
+Earlier versions of these packages may lack some required functionality (especially numpy and scipy).

 To run:
    - in the top-level directory, do 'make clean', then 'make'